 Yes, it’s got slightly cheesy, ’80s synth-pop in the score, and it’s 100 percent predictable.
 But you know what?
 The adult take, that predictability is a bad thing—is overrated.
 This is ultimately a kids’ movie, and kids thrive on predictability.
 Kids never tire of the stories that tell them how best to comport themselves in life.

 One could speculate that this movie might give kids the wrong idea about valor and courage, seeing this stuff—this, this, this—flinging oneself, willy-nilly, off precipices.
 The multiple, body-wrecking, body slams of it all!
 Is it courageous?
 Or is it maybe moronic?

 Nope.
 Michael’s not a moron.
 Michael clearly had a vision and a mission.
 He set the British national ski-jumping record.
 Only him.
 In whole wide universe.
 And his tale was to be told to inspire us all.
 And underneath such a tremendous thing as that, there’s a deep faith that all will be well.

 Michael went to meet his Maker on every try.
 And his Maker took care of him.
 As did his dear mum.
 One of the best screen mums ever.
 Very wonderful for children.
 I don’t care who you are, everyone cries watching “Eddie the Eagle.”

 ‘Eddie The Eagle’

 Director: Dexter Fletcher

-Cast: Taron Egerton, Hugh Jackman, Christopher Walken, Jo Hartley, Tom McInnerny, Edvin Endre,
+Starring: Taron Egerton, Hugh Jackman, Christopher Walken, Jo Hartley, Tim McInnerny, Edvin Endre, Jo Hartley, Keith Allen

 Rated 3.5 stars out of 5